Gian Giacomo Trivulzio

-Gian Giacomo Trivulzio (1440 or 1441 – December 5, 1518) was an Italian aristocrat and condottiero who held several military commands during the Italian Wars.
+Gian Giacomo Trivulzio (1440 or 1441 – 5 December 1518) was an Italian aristocrat, statesman, and condottiero who played a prominent role during the Italian Wars.
+Originally serving the Duchy of Milan, he later became a leading military commander for Louis XII of France, contributing significantly to the French conquest of Milan in 1499, after which he was appointed Governor of the city and awarded the title of Marshal of France.

+Trivulzio is also remembered for his pragmatic view on warfare, famously stating that "to carry on war, three things are necessary: money, money, and yet more money."

 Biography

-Trivulzio was born in Milan, where he studied, among others, with Galeazzo Maria Sforza.
-In 1465, he followed the latter's army in France to help King Louis XI of France.
+Trivulzio was born in Milan into the ancient and noble House of Trivulzio, a prominent Milanese family that had held power and lands in Lombardy since at least the 12th century.
+He received his early education in Milan, where he studied, among others, with Galeazzo Maria Sforza.
+In 1465, he followed the latter's army to France to support King Louis XI.
 He also took part in the Milanese campaigns against Bartolomeo Colleoni and fought alongside Federico III da Montefeltro in the wars in Romagna.

 In 1478, he supported the Florentines against Pope Sixtus IV's expansionism.
 Two years later, he acquired the castle of Mesocco.
 In 1483, he abandoned Ludovico Sforza and switched his allegiance to Charles VIII of France.
 In 1484, he defeated the Venetians at Martinengo.

 In 1488, he married Beatrice d'Avalos, after his first wife (Margherita Colleoni) had died.
-In June the same year, he moved to southern Italy, entering the service of the Kingdom of Naples and its ruler Ferdinand of Aragon.
+In June of the same year, he moved to southern Italy, entering the service of the Kingdom of Naples and its ruler Ferdinand of Aragon.
 The same year, Isabella of Aragon, daughter of Prince Alfonso and granddaughter of King Ferdinand, married Gian Galeazzo Sforza, formally Duke of Milan.
 In 1493, the young duke asked his father-in-law for support to regain his ducal power from his uncle, the Regent Ludovico il Moro.
 Ludovico then asked Charles VIII to invade Naples.
 Charles swept away any resistance in Italy and soon forced the Neapolitans to sign a peace treaty.
 The treaty was negotiated by Trivulzio, who in the meantime had been named commander-in-chief of the Neapolitan army.
 Impressed by Trivulzio's capabilities, Charles decided to engage him, with Ferdinand's permission, for a salary of 10,000 ducats a year.